Get your copy of the NSCA CSCS exam cheat sheet. It helps immensely for studying for the exam.

-Sports dieticians are registered dieticians that provide person dietary advice.
+Sports dieticians are registered dieticians that provide personalized dietary advice.

-Sport nutrition coaches are not registered dieticians, but they have the standard training in nutrition and exercise science.
+Sport nutrition coaches are not registered dieticians but have standard nutrition and exercise science training.

-Sport nutritionists have advanced degrees and potentially work in the sport nutrition industry or research sport nutrition.
-They are able to discuss topics in great detail.
+Sports nutritionists have advanced degrees and potentially work in the sports nutrition industry or research sports nutrition.
+They can discuss topics in great detail.

-All professionals in sports nutrition have to follow their state’s laws of nutrition licensure.
-All states have varying rules and have their right to say who can provide nutrition counseling and medical nutrition therapy.
+All sports nutrition professionals must follow their state’s laws of nutrition licensure.
+All states have varying rules and have the right to say who can provide nutrition counseling and medical nutrition therapy.

 Sport Dietician Competencies

-They counsel one person or groups on standard daily nutrition required for performance and health.
+They counsel one person or group on standard daily nutrition required for performance and health.

 They translate current evidence into recommendations.

 They track and take note of the nutrition service outcomes.
-They are in charge of food and nutrition resources and conveying information to coaches, trainers, and parents.
+They oversee food and nutrition resources and convey information to coaches, trainers, and parents.

-Analyzation and Assessment of dietary practices, energy balance, and body composition of athletes in regard to health and performance is tracked by them.
+Analyzation and Assessment of athletes’ dietary practices, energy balance, and body composition regarding health and performance are tracked by them.

-Sport dieticians counsel the athletes on optimal nutrition for exercise, competition, hydration, weight management, recovery, immune health, travel, disordered eating, and supplements.
+Sports dieticians counsel athletes on optimal nutrition for exercise, competition, hydration, weight management, recovery, immune health, travel, disordered eating, and supplements.

-They also counsel on how to achieve and maintain current physical levels consistent with good health and performance.
+They also counsel on achieving and maintaining current physical levels consistent with good health and performance.